pascalhabluetzel/CDS-miner/README.md

 CDS-miner aligns a list of query CDS in fasta format to a genome assembly in order to retrieve similar CDS above a specific threshold.
 Results are stored in fasta format.
 It works for eukaryote genomes with intron-exon structure.

+## Disclaimer

+The code is not optimized to work particularly fast or efficient, and it might not be stable.
+I uploaded it here in the hope it might be useful for others for others.

 ## Dependencies

 CDS-miner can be run from a linux OS with the following dependencies: